kon-mainnet/konet-staking-widget/README.md

-# Lido Ethereum Liquid Staking Widget
+# KONET Ethereum Liquid Staking Widget

-A widget for submitting Ether to the pool based on [Lido Frontend Template](https://github.com/lidofinance/lido-frontend-template).
+A widget for submitting Ether to the pool based on [KONET Frontend Template](https://github.com/lidofinance/lido-frontend-template).

 ### Pre-requisites